emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 The TLV layer is a payload with TLV objects as defined in [](#teap-tlv-format).
 The TLV objects are used to carry arbitrary parameters between an EAP peer and an EAP server.
-All conversations in the TEAP protected tunnel are encapsulated in a TLV layer.
+All data exchanges in the TEAP protected tunnel are encapsulated in a TLV layer.

 Methods for encapsulating EAP within carrier protocols are already